citizenship by investment

 required documents1.
 Business plan

-A meticulously crafted and comprehensive business plan is required, which will be rigorously evaluated based on its social, economic, and cultural implications.
+A comprehensive business plan is required, which will be rigorously evaluated based on its social, economic, and cultural implications.
 Your business plan must demonstrate how your business will prosper, stimulate the Portuguese economy, and aid Portugal’s economic growth by paying corporate tax.

 Your business plan also needs to include: